Every truck, beer, and "girl" reference on the current country chart

-But surely, “bro country” can’t be that widespread.
-Not every artist is singing about trucks and beers…right?
+But surely, "bro-country" can't be that widespread.
+Not every artist is singing about trucks and beer…right?

 Actually, it might be worse than you thought.

-According to iTunes’ top 40 country songs (as of 10:00 p.m. on Oct.
-17), country music is woefully one-note at the moment.
-It’s basically a bunch of guys singing about trucks, headlights, rolled-down windows, jeans, alcohol, moonlit makeouts, and sex on river beds beside old dirt roads.
-There’s also a weirdly pervasive trend of calling female subjects “girl” over and over – and not in the same way The Temptations sang “My Girl” or Gavin Degraw crooned “I’m In Love With A Girl.”
-Current country has big dudes yelling out “girl!” as a term of address (to women who presumably have names) the way Tarzan might if he knuckled his way into a honky tonk.
+According to iTunes' top 40 country songs (as of 10 p.m. on Oct.
+17, 2013), country music is woefully one-note at the moment.
+It's basically a bunch of guys singing about trucks, headlights, rolled-down windows, jeans, alcohol, moonlit make-outs, and sex on river beds beside old dirt roads.
+There's also a weirdly pervasive trend of calling women "girl" over and over — and not in the same way the Temptations sang "My Girl" or Gavin Degraw crooned "I'm in Love With a Girl."
+Country music has big dudes yelling out "girl!" as a term of address (to women who presumably have names) the way Tarzan might if he knuckled his way into a honky tonk.

 As such, you may not be surprised to see similar phrases in the different song lyrics quoted below.
 But let's stop beating around the truck — here are all of the most egregious bro-country references on the current country chart, in the order in which they appeared on iTunes:

 1. "That's My Kind of Night" — Luke Bryan

 I got that real good, feel good stuff

 Up under the seat of my big black jacked up truck,